bvolodymyr/Borshosh.University.Spotify/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+List of Application Features:

+• User Registration: Users can create accounts using their Google credentials, enabling seamless access to the platform.
+• Personalized Recommendations: Spotify utilizes user data and listening history to curate personalized playlists and recommendations for each individual user.
+• Playlist Creation: Users can create custom playlists by adding songs from the extensive library, organizing them according to their preferences.
+• Discover Weekly: A weekly curated playlist featuring new music recommendations based on the user's listening habits and preferences.
+• Podcast Streaming: In addition to music, users can access and stream a wide range of podcasts covering various topics and genres.
+• Search Functionality: Users can search for specific songs, artists, albums, or podcasts, ensuring easy access to desired content.
+• Social Sharing: Users can share their favorite songs, playlists, and podcasts with friends and followers on social media platforms.
+• Player Functionality: includes core features like play, pause, stop, volume control in media players.
+• Artist Radio: Users can create personalized radio stations based on their favorite artists, allowing for continuous playback of similar music.
+• Concert Recommendations: Based on user preferences and location data, Spotify provides recommendations for upcoming concerts and live events.
+• Lyrics Integration: Users can view synchronized lyrics while listening to songs, enhancing the overall listening experience.
+• Customizable Profiles: Users can personalize their profiles with profile pictures, bios, and other customizable features.

 Welcome to Spotify Clone!
 This guide will walk you through the basics of using our music streaming platform.
 Get ready to discover and enjoy your favorite tunes!